thepworth3/hdf5-to-ASCII/README.md

 ## Worked Example — Detector Data + Slow Controls

-This example extracts three quantities from the 3D detector array `(1024, 16, 3562)` — where the axes are **(ADC bins, detector channel, time)** — plus pressure, reactor power, and user name.
+This example extracts three quantities from the 3D detector array `(1024, 16, 3562)` — where the axes are **(ADC bins, detector channel, time)** — plus average pressure, reactor power, and user name.
+Keep in mind the dataset numbers correspond to SuperSUN on June 30, 2026 and certainly do not translate elsewhere.

 **Selection input:**
 ```